 The Bodhisatta praised the crab, preaching, “There is no reward for tricking people with deceit.
 See what the crane got in the end,” and the animals of the forest applauded his wisdom.

 One of the Buddha’s disciples was a masterful tailor and he sewed robes for many disciples.
 But this robe-making disciple was also devious.
 He took brand-new cloth from the disciples, but gave them robes made from old cloth, hiding the imperfections with a dressing made of starch so the patches would not show until after the robe was washed.

 When a simple village tailor who regularly ran the same ruse heard about this cultured, urbane disciple, he wanted to scam the scammer.
 He put on one of his own sham robes and visited the monastery.
 When the robe-making disciple saw the tailor, he wanted to have his robe, so he agreed to exchange some brand-new cloth for it.
 When the robe-making disciple washed it and found he had been cheated, all the other disciples heard about it.

 The crane and crab were earlier births of the robe-making disciple and the village tailor.
-When the Buddha heard some disciples discussing this incident, he told them this story so they knew the robe-making monk had been equally dishonest in the past and also got swindled by the village tailor back then.
+When the Buddha heard some disciples discussing this incident, he told them this story so they knew that the robe-making monk had been equally dishonest in the past and also got swindled by the village tailor back then.